MegaJ/expose/README.md

 ## TODO

+  * Fix readme...
+  * Rename this project since an npm module exists named 'expose'
+  * Make expose loadable in browser
   * add readme example: consider regex feature to grab matching properties -- on it
   * allow saving pairs for the methods that return arrays / allow returning maps
-  * write tests
   * learn semantic versioning
   * refactor propAssignerBase() so multiple functions can use it
   * rename functions
   * warn user when using allKeysArrays or allKeysFlat..they can only save keys OR values, but not both
   * strip 'Symbol' from .toString() on symbols.
-  * use Reflect.ownKeys() which gets all property strings and property symbols
+  * Decide when to use Reflect.ownKeys() when refactoring, which gets all property strings and property symbols
   * warn people if they use options that a function doesn't use (Symbols are always visible)
   * option to keep nonenumeral properties to be nonenumerable
+  * allKeysArrays / allKeysFlat should use keepValues option

 ## Release History